seal331/hidens-website/RUNNING.md

 After that, run the site with `python runserver.py`.

-Please file any bugs you find in the Issues tab of this repository, or contact me using the provided info [here](https://hiden.pw/about/contact), so I can more easily find and fix them.
+Please file any bugs you find in the Issues tab of this repository.<!--,  or contact me using the provided info [here](https://hiden.pw/about/contact), so I can more easily find and fix them.-->